Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-According to the Dietary Guidelines for Americans, people over 2 years old should keep sugars to less than 10 percent of their total daily calories.
+According to the Dietary Guidelines for Americans people over 2 years old should keep sugars to less than 10 percent of their total daily calories.
 Children under 2 should not have added sugar at all.

 So how much sugar is 10 percent?
 If you eat 2,000 calories per day, that means you should have no more than 200 calories from sugar.
 That’s about 12 teaspoons or 50 grams.
 One 12 ounce can of soda has around 40 grams.
-A 5 ounce serving of flavored yogurt has 15 grams.
+A 5-ounce serving of flavored yogurt has 15 grams.

 Keep in mind that many people need to eat less than 2,000 calories per day to maintain a healthy weight.
 That means less sugar, too.
-Use this calorie calculator to estimate your daily calorie needs.

 To find out if a packaged food has added sugars, look at the Nutrition Facts panel.
 You will see “added sugars” under the line for “total sugars.”
 If there is no Nutrition Facts panel, look at the list of ingredients.

 Ingredients will be listed in the order of how much of an item is in the product.
 Ingredients that make up more of the food or drink will be listed first.

 Taking a closer look at what you eat and making sure you’re not filling up on added sugars can help you feel better and lower your risk for disease.
 Once you add up all the sugar in your diet, you’ll likely find that you need to cut back.